 Just make sure if you are going to be marketing to your event attendees that you do the righty, legally and inform them they will be opting into your email marketing database.

-Another way to collect emails is to host a competition at your event where attendees can give you their email address in exchange for a prize/special offering.
+Another way to collect emails at your event is to host a competition at your event where new customers can give you their email address in exchange for a prize/special offering.
 Using QR codes is a super simple and fun way to do this.
 You can create your own printable QR code for free at sites like qr-code-generator.com.
 Link the QR to your email sign up page and not only will it make it easier for peeps to sign up, it will save you on data entry, later.

 3. Brand awareness and messaging.